emreoztoprak/terraform-aws-s3-cloudfront-acm/README.md

 ### Prerequisites

-Before the deployment of this terraform module, make sure your hosted zone exists in Route 53.
+Before the deployment of this terraform module, make sure your hosted zone exists in Route 53 and move your domain to Route53 by changing NS records on your DNS provider.

 ### Installation